-Located on the diving paradise of Koh Tao, this organization conducts a full range of marine conservation activities – from the maintenance of artificial coral reefs to the care of baby turtle hatchlings – and provides opportunities for budding conservationists of all levels to participate in daily projects.
-From one-day immersion experiences to several-month-long internship programs, there are options to get involved regardless of your itinerary or available time commitment.
-An advanced scuba license is required, but they can help you achieve that, too.
+Located on the diving paradise island of Koh Tao, this organisation conducts a full range of marine conservation activities – from the maintenance of artificial coral reefs to the care of baby turtle hatchlings – and provides opportunities for budding conservationists of all levels to participate in daily projects.
+From one-day immersion experiences to several-month-long internships, there are options to get involved regardless of your itinerary or how much time you have available.
+An advanced scuba licence is required, but they can help you achieve that, too.

 Village visits and tribal homestays have been a burgeoning tourist economy in Thailand for many years, but critics question the ethics and sustainability of such activities.
 Chang Thun, a settlement in Trat Province, is one outstanding area that practices what is locally called Community Based Tourism, engaging visitors in traditional practices and regional history while preserving the integrity of the local culture.
 All projects are owned and managed by community members, limiting the threat of exploitation, with income generated circulated back into the community to help preserve its tradition.

 While hilltribe village visits in the North are currently all the rage, the community on Ko Yo Island in Southern Thailand offer inclusive activities to tourists that demonstrate their incredible nature-oriented history and cultural harmony with its natural resources.
-The local community’s economy revolves around sustainable fishing and the farming of chempedak, a cousin to jackfruit, and organic cotton weaving.
-Visitors have the opportunity to help cultivate the chempedak and see how local women weave coconut leaves into “khro” to protect the fruit from insects, and learn of the prawn-trapping techniques passed down over generations, before retiring to their own personl “khanam,” or floating house situated over the calm waters.
+The local community’s economy revolves around sustainable fishing and the farming of chempedak – a cousin to jackfruit – and organic cotton weaving.
+Visitors have the opportunity to help cultivate the chempedak and see how local women weave coconut leaves into “khro” to protect the fruit from insects.
+You can also learn of the prawn-trapping techniques passed down over generations, before retiring to your own personal “khanam,” or floating house situated over the calm waters.